rweng18/csgy6513-final-project/places_api_data/readme.txt

 returned object need to be serialized into JSON directly

-turns out google places API only allow up to 60  entries to be returned, and full data is not available without commercial agreements.
+turns out google places API only allow up to 60  entries to be returned and requires pagination, and full data is not available without commercial agreements.
-We'll need to chunk out the queries for every subway station and change our scorecard to consider 60+ return results as the maximum score for that category.
+The python client library does not provide next_page tokens for nearbySearch, which limits us to 20 entries (for one page) We'll need to chunk out the queries for every subway station and change our scorecard to consider 20+ return results as the maximum score for that category.
 We can also chunk out each query for every type.

+New process:

+In jupyter notebooks, Reduce station_by_line by unique stations only (we'll separate the routes out in the rejoin later)

+Search within a mile radius of every subway station from station_by_line.csv rank preference by distance